curaition/bitcoin-newsletter/docs/RAILWAY_DEPLOYMENT.md

-# Railway Deployment Guide
+# ⚠️ DEPRECATED - Railway Deployment Guide

-## Overview
+## 🔄 Migration Notice

-This guide covers the **NEW SIMPLIFIED** Bitcoin Newsletter deployment using Railway's cloud infrastructure for background processing while maintaining local development flexibility.
+**This document is deprecated.** The Bitcoin Newsletter has been successfully migrated from Railway to Render.

+**👉 See current deployment status: [Render Deployment Success](RENDER_DEPLOYMENT_SUCCESS.md)**

+---

+## Historical Railway Deployment (Deprecated)

+This guide was used for Railway deployment but has been superseded by our successful Render deployment.

 ## 🚀 Current Deployment: "proactive-alignment"